ws-garcia/VBA-CSV-interface/docs/home/getting_started.md

 </tr>
 </tbody>
 </table>

+### Conclusions

+- `ImportFromCSVString` is the tested faster one method, outperforming its nearer counterpart by a factor of 2.5x in performance.
+- The CSV syntax impacts the performance in this way: as the number of escaped fields is increased, the performance is decreased.

 In the above results, the 2nd value, for cells with two values, is obtained when setting `QuotingMode = QuotationMode.All`.
 As we can see, the class performance gets a little improve using this configuration.
 Keep in mind that not all CSV files can be successful imported using the previous tweaking.